 Our Verdict On The Gold Ring Spotting Scope

 The scoop on the scope is, the Leupold GR 20-60X80 spotting scope with the reticle is a great spotter, and it has all the right ideas when it comes to features.
 The reticle is a very nice touch for this long-ranging unit.
 However, it lacks some premium features like a dual focus system that could justify the very high price.
 Granted, the extended eye relief is excellent, but with this hefty price tag, it’s hard not to look somewhere else.

-However, Leupold does have another high-ticket scope in the market, the newer Leupold Kenai 2 25-60x80mm HD Angled Spotting Scope (which you can read about here).
-There’s quite the few changes on this model compared to its older counterpart, but you might appreciate the premium features at a lower cost.
+However, Leupold does have another high-ticket scope in the market, the newer Leupold Kenai 2 25-60x80mm HD Angled Spotting Scope.
+There’s quite a few changes on this model compared to its older counterpart, but you might appreciate the premium features at a lower cost.

 If you’ve always wanted to own a Leupold, no matter the cost, the GR 20-60X80 spotting scope is your chance to go big.
 You know what they say, “Go big or go home!”